tsunami416604/azure-docs.hu-hu/articles/visual-studio/vs-storage-cloud-services-getting-started-queues.md

         // Get a reference to a queue named "messageQueue" CloudQueue messageQueue = queueClient.GetQueueReference("messageQueue");

-**Megjegyzés:** használata előtt a kódot a fenti kódja a következő minták.
+**MEGJEGYZÉS:** Használja a kód előtt a fenti kódja a következő minták.

 ## <a name="create-a-queue-in-code"></a>Várólista létrehozása a code-ban
 A várólista létrehozása a kódban, adja hozzá a hívás **CreateIfNotExists**.